Estimated reading time: 11 minutes

 - shortage of breath

 - Increased heartbeat.
-Severe cases include coughing, chest congestion, skin discolouration, and loss of balance and ability to walk.
+Severe cases include coughing, chest congestion, skin discolouration, and loss of balance and walking ability.

 These cases can lead to damage to the cardiovascular as well as muscular and nervous systems and should be dealt with urgently; worst-case scenarios can result in a coma or death.
 Less severe cases should also be dealt with immediately before they can progress.